poulti/brain-pages/docs/docker-from-compose-to-swarm.md

       notify: reboot-pi
       when: ansible_facts['env']['SUDO_USER'] == "pi" # only applies on Raspberry Pis
 ```

+The rest of the playbook is quite straightforward, with the following steps:
+- Install docker on all nodes
+- ...

 ??? bug "TODO"
     Ansible for setting up the Swarm Mode